Modeling the COVID-19 pandemic in King County Washington

 This page allows the user to specify values for the model, including assumptions about emerging new variants, societal reopening, and vaccination rate.

-The model was calibrated to diagnosed cases, hospital admissions, and deaths from King County in the period between Jan 2020 to Jan 2021 (black line below), stratified by age.
-Model projections extend beyond this date, with a vaccination program initiating on Jan 15, 2021 (colored lines below).
+The model was calibrated to diagnosed cases, hospital admissions, and deaths from King County in the period between January 2020 through March 2021 (black line below), stratified by age.
+Model projections extend beyond this date, including a vaccination program with protection beginning January 15, 2021 (colored lines below).

 Management options are defined by the user.